Skip to main content

 You have successfully set up a bridge node that is syncing with the network.

-Run a validator node
+Run the validator node

 After completing all the necessary steps, you are now ready to run a validator!
-In order to create your validator on-chain, follow the instructions below.
+In order to create your validator onchain, follow the instructions below.
 Keep in mind that these steps are necessary ONLY if you want to participate in the consensus.

 Pick a moniker name of your choice!
 This is the validator name that will show up on public dashboards and explorers.
 VALIDATOR_WALLET must be the same you defined previously.
 Parameter --min-self-delegation=1000000 defines the amount of tokens that are self delegated from your validator wallet.